jspotten/cs324-labs/08-lab-socket-hunt/README.md

 `bind()` and friends.

 When everything is set up, send your message using `sendto()`.
-Then read the server's response with `recvfrom()` call.
-Remember, it is just one call to each!
+Then read the server's response with a call to `recvfrom()` Remember, it is just one call to each!
 Store the return value of  `recvfrom()`, which reflects the number of bytes you received.
 Unlike the [initial request](#initial-request) you sent, which is always eight bytes, the size of the response is variable